Can a Warrant Impact Employment Screening?

 Most people prefer probation over jail time.
 Even so, probation has a lot of rules and conditions that, when violated, will lead to the issuance of a probation warrant for the affected individual’s arrest.
 A violation of probation occurs in three ways:

-A probation warrant refers to a court order by a judge which authorizes law enforcement officers to locate, arrest and take a person to jail.
+A probation warrant refers to a court order by a judge that authorizes law enforcement officers to locate, arrest, and take a person to jail.
 The judge signs the order if the individual has allegedly violated their probation.3 For example, if a probation officer provides an affidavit that the individual has allegedly committed some probation violation, the judge will sign a probation warrant.

 Sometimes, the probation officer will tell the individual that a judge has issued a probation officer.
 In most cases, however, the warrant will catch the person off guard, only learning about it when they get arrested.
 Will a probation warrant show up on a background check?
 An arrest warrant for violating probation is similar to any other one and will most likely appear on a criminal background check.